samuelcwilliams/graph_crawler/README.md

 # Scrapy Web Crawler

 This will be a simple web crawler implemented using Python 3 and the Scrapy Framework.
-The end goal of this project is to visualize the webcrawler output using Bokeh or Matplotlib.
+The end goal of this project is to visualize the webcrawler output using Bokeh or Matplotlib libraries.

 ### Dependencies